Updated June 2016

-At the recent RightScale Compute conference, RightScale Senior Product Manager Utpal Thakrar shared some key design consideration for organizations building private and hybrid clouds.
+At a RightScale Compute conference, RightScale Senior Product Manager Utpal Thakrar shared some key design consideration for organizations building private and hybrid clouds.
 The most important advice: Build your cloud applications with both your application and business goals in mind.
 For instance, increased agility — including reduced time for provisioning applications — might be a goal for your development staff, while cost savings, a flexible infrastructure, quicker time to market, and business unit satisfaction are potential business goals.

 Cloud computing began with the advent of the public cloud.
 A public cloud is accessible over the public Internet and hosted at a service provider, which supports multiple customers who use a shared infrastructure.
 Each of those customers pays as it consumes resources provided by the cloud infrastructure service.

 But certain applications aren't best suited to public clouds.
-A better option may be a private cloud, which may be hosted on-premise or at a colocation facility and is typically devoted to a single organization.
+A better option may be a private cloud, which may be hosted on-premises or at a colocation facility and is typically devoted to a single organization.

 For instance, if you're using Hadoop to manage and analyze big data, the virtual machines available through public cloud providers are not as conducive to that type of workload as are those that you can build in a private cloud.
 You might need to comply with certain regulatory standards, often involving security.
 Or you might have latency issues with distant public cloud providers that make your users' experience unacceptably slow, and therefore choose to deploy a private cloud closer to your users.